-In many ways, setting goals is similar to dreaming of success – goals are desired outcomes.
+In many ways, setting goals or OKRs is similar to dreaming of success – goals are desired outcomes.
 But achieving goals and objectives (and with them, success) is infinitely harder and more complex.
 While many things on the road to achieving success like Estée Lauder’s are beyond your control, how you apply your energy toward success is something you have a great deal of control over.
 To put Estée Lauder’s maxim to work, consider these four tips for using your energy and capacity to achieve greater professional success.

 1. Align goals up, then break them down.